Symmetrical voice: Promotion direct to subject

 In the Indonesian examples, the goal nominal phrase can be the indirect object, as in (4), and the subject, as in (5).
-However, unlike in Tagalog, which has symmetrical voice, the goal nominal phrase in Indonesian can be a direct object, as in (6).
+However, unlike in Tagalog, the goal nominal phrase in Indonesian can be a direct object, as in (6).
 The preposition kepada disappears in the presence of the applicative suffix -i, and the goal nominal phrase moves from sentence-final position to some verb-adjacent position.
 In addition, they can behave like regular direct objects and undergo processes such as passivisation, as in (5).